Business rates relief

 - If you would like more information please contact the business rates team

-Properties in rural areas with a population below 3,000 100 per cent rates reduction from 1 April 2017.
+Properties in rural areas with a population below 3,000 can claim 100 per cent rates reduction from 1 April 2017.

 To be eligible, a property must be occupied and: